-There is a detail on the double-strung psaltery painted by Italian artist Sano di Pietro in his Assumption of the Virgin, 1448-52, which shows even spacing between courses for higher pitches and uneven spacing, with larger gaps between some courses, on the lower pitches.
+There is a detail on the double-strung psaltery painted by Italian artist Sano di Pietro in his Assumption of the Virgin, 1448-52, which shows even spacing between courses for higher pitches and uneven spacing on the lower pitches, with larger gaps between some courses.
 Since the gaps within courses are largely consistent, this is theoretically less likely to be a result of inaccurate painting.
 Whether it is an intimation of diatonic tuning at the top with some lower-pitched accidentals, indicated by differential spacing as per Berkeley, can only be speculative, as is the overall accuracy of his depictions of instruments.

-So it seems that, in the 13th and 14th centuries, some psalteries may have had uneven string spacing for placement; and others had shorter single strings, but not always for the same purpose: shorter either for accidentals, as Berkeley possibly shows, or for tuning courses an octave apart with the option of playing only the fundamental, as Memling probably implies.
-We’re in the realm of the possible, lacking corroborating written evidence.
+So it seems that, in the 13th and 14th centuries, some psalteries may have had uneven string spacing for placement; and others had shorter single strings, but not always for the same purpose: shorter either for accidentals, as Berkeley shows, or for tuning courses an octave or a fifth apart with the option of playing only the fundamental, as Memling implies.
+We’re in the realm of the possible, with insufficient written evidence to corroborate conclusively.

 Berkeley shows and Memling implies different solutions to musical developments towards the end of the medieval period and into the renaissance.
 With the arrival of the renaissance in the 15th century, medieval modes continued to be used, as well as music with fixed sharps or flats, not defined precisely by modes, which would have presented no problem for the psaltery, with just a little retuning required.
 Complex use of musica ficta, with accidentals used only in some parts of the music, would have posed more of a problem.
 Purely diatonic psaltery players may have used the same method as diatonic harpers, which was to retune the changed note in one octave but not the other, to allow both to be used in the same piece of music, but this would have meant swapping octaves for some phrases or part-phrases and could not have been a long-term solution to enable the psaltery to keep pace with changing musical styles.

-Whether it was changing fashions or the limitations of a diatonic instrument in a new musical milieu, there is no renaissance music written specifically for the psaltery, and scant evidence of it being played after c.
-1500.
-There is, however, an intriguing Venetian painting by Girolamo da Santacroce in the first half of the 16th century which suggests a third technical development.
+A painting by Venetian artist Girolamo da Santacroce in the first half of the 16th century suggests a further technical development.
 Girolamo has King David playing a large psaltery with a plectrum in the right hand and with fingertips or nails on the left.
 The instrument has clearly evolved to suit renaissance music, but precisely what it represents is open to interpretation.

-The modified psalteries shown by the Berkeley manuscript before 1361, Memling in the 1480s, and Girolamo in the first half of the 16th century, were different solutions to the same problem: how can the diatonic psaltery become non-diatonic to keep pace with changing musical styles?
-Contemporaneous with all three of these solutions was a fourth, far more radical solution, which proved to be a significant influence on music-making until the present day.
+The modified psalteries shown by the Berkeley manuscript before 1361, Memling in the 1480s, the Hours of Bonaparte Ghislieri in c.
+1500 and Girolamo in the first half of the 16th century, suggest different solutions to the same problem: how can the diatonic psaltery become non-diatonic to keep pace with changing musical styles?
+Contemporaneous with all four of these solutions was a fifth, far more radical solution, which proved to be a significant influence on music-making until the present day.

 The evolution of the psaltery 2: the keyboard psaltery/psalterion